fbpx

 • After the financial crisis: The big financial crisis in 2007-2008 led to many new rules to ensure it didn’t happen again.

-• Protecting Consumers: More rules came in to protect people using financial services.
+• Protecting Consumers: More rules came in to protect people using financial services, reflecting the importance of consumer protection laws.

 • Digital banking and fintech: The rise of digital banking brought new challenges, forcing banks to adapt their old online and mobile rules.